 Monuments at Risk Survey

 The survey will be undertaken in partnership with other organisations.
-A coordinated aerial survey programme will be undertaken by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).
-Monuments at Risk data will be made available to the RCAHMW and Welsh Archaeological Trusts to inform decisions prioritising survey and excavation.
+Coordinated aerial survey will be undertaken by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).
+Monuments at risk data will be made available to the RCAHMW and the Welsh archaeological trusts to inform decisions prioritising survey and excavation.